 - d.
 Charges for Services: Fees that agencies charge the users of their products or services to recover some or all of the cost of the product or service rendered by the agency. - e.
-Miscellaneous Revenue: Various recovered costs, expenditure reimbursements, and gifts and donations. - f.
-Revenue from Other Localities: Funds received from other units of local government. - g.
-Revenue from the Commonwealth: Funds received from the State of Virginia. - h.
+Miscellaneous Revenue: Various recovered costs, expenditure reimbursements and gifts and donations. - f.
+Revenue from Other Localities: Funds received from other units of Local government. - g.
+Revenue from the Commonwealth: Funds received from the State of Virginia - h.
 Revenue from the Federal Government: Funds received from the government of the United States of America. - i.
-Transfers (In): Operating transfers of monies to the agency from another agency, fund, or subfund - 4.
+Transfers (In): Operating transfers of monies to the agency from another agency, fund or sub fund. - 4.
 Net General County Tax Support The operating subsidy received by the agency; this amount is calculated by subtracting total agency funding sources (revenues) from total agency expenditures for each fiscal year.

-For historical reference, final budget (appropriated) and actual expenditures and revenues are reported for FY 05 to allow comparisons.
-Adopted budget information is displayed for FY 06.
-The FY 06 and FY 07 budgets are compared in the final column, which calculates the percentage change between those two fiscal years.
+For historical reference, final budget (appropriated) and actual expenditures and revenues are reported for FY 06 to allow comparisons.
+Adopted budget information is displayed for FY 07.
+The FY 07 adopted and FY 08 adopted budgets are compared in the final column, which calculates the percentage change between those two fiscal years.